georgi/rack_dav/README.md

 * __make\_collection__: Create this resource as collection.

+* __lock(token, timeout, scope, type, owner)__: Lock this resource.
+  If scope, type and owner are nil, refresh the given lock.

 Note, that it is generally possible, that a resource object is instantiated for a not yet existing resource.